J. Pat O'Malley: Television career

-In 1961 O'Malley appeared in 3 episodes of Tales of Wells Fargo, in different roles.
+In 1961, O'Malley appeared in 3 episodes of Tales of Wells Fargo, in different roles.
 In the episode "The Has-Been" he had the title role, playing a fading entertainer grieving over the loss of his wife.
 In one scene, O'Malley sang and danced as he performed for an imaginary audience in an abandoned dance hall.
 Later that year he guest-starred in the television version of Bus Stop and the following year appeared in two episodes of The Twilight Zone, "The Fugitive" and "Mr. Garrity and the Graves".
-He also guest-starred twice on The Lloyd Bridges Show in that series' 1962-1963 season.
+He also guest-starred twice on The Lloyd Bridges Show in that series' 1962–1963 season.
 He then co-starred in the 1964 episode "This Train Don't Stop Till It Gets There" of The Greatest Show on Earth.

-During the 1963-1964 season O'Malley appeared in eight episodes of My Favorite Martian and returned to The Twilight Zone, playing a bit part in the episode "The Self-Improvement of Salvatore Ross".
-In the 1964-1965 season, he was cast in Wendy and Me.
+During the 1963–1964 season O'Malley appeared in eight episodes of My Favorite Martian and returned to The Twilight Zone, playing a bit part in the episode "The Self-Improvement of Salvatore Ross".
+In the 1964–1965 season, he was cast in Wendy and Me.
 O'Malley appeared in the Hogan's Heroes episode "How to Cook a German Goose by Radar" in 1966, and the 1967 episode "D-Day at Stalag 13".
-In 1966 he also appeared as Ed Breck in the episode "Win Place and Die" of the sitcom Run, Buddy, Run.
+In 1966, he also appeared as Ed Breck in the episode "Win Place and Die" of the sitcom Run, Buddy, Run.
 He appeared occasionally as Vince in The Rounders.
 In the 1966 episode "The Four Dollar Law Suit" of the syndicated western series Death Valley Days, O'Malley played a lawyer.
-In the January 19 and January 25, 1967 episodes of Batman, he played an eccentric inventor, Pat Pending, who is robbed by Catwoman.
+In the January 19 and January 25, 1967, episodes of Batman, he played an eccentric inventor, Pat Pending, who is robbed by Catwoman.

-In 1969 O'Malley portrayed Carol Brady's father in the first episode of ABC's The Brady Bunch.
-The name Fleming was used in O'Malley's first two appearances on The Fugitive (Season 1, "See Hollywood And Die"; Season 3, "Crack in a Crystal Ball").
-In 1973 O'Malley co-starred in the comedy A Touch of Grace.
+In 1969, O'Malley portrayed Carol Brady's father in the first episode of ABC's The Brady Bunch.
+Also, in 1969 he played a hobo in the episode of Petticoat Junction entitled "Make Room for Baby".
+Season 7 episode 1.
+The name Fleming was used in O'Malley's first two appearances on The Fugitive (Season 1, "See Hollywood and Die"; Season 3, "Crack in a Crystal Ball").
+In 1973, O'Malley co-starred in the comedy A Touch of Grace.
 He made several appearances on Maude between 1973 and 1975; and he performed on other series such as It Takes a Thief, One Day at a Time, Emergency!, Adam-12, The Practice, Three's Company, and Taxi.
 O'Malley also appeared on the ABC television series Family in 1979.

 O'Malley appeared three times on the ABC television series Barney Miller.
-In the 1975 episode "You Dirty Rat" O'Malley played Mr. Holliman, the likeable homeless man who fell asleep and spent the weekend in Siegel’s department store.
+In the 1975 episode "You Dirty Rat" O'Malley played Mr. Holliman, the likeable homeless man who fell asleep and spent the weekend in Siegel's department store.
 In the 1981 "Rainmaker" episode, O'Malley played Walter Dooley, a traveling rainmaker hired by the NYC water department to end a drought but was arrested for setting a ritual fire in the park.